Robert Xavier Burden: Early life and education

 Burden was born in 1982 in Hamilton, Ontario.
 He drew at a very early age, and started painting seriously at the age of 16.

+As a youth, Burden played competitive ice hockey.
+He was a minor hockey league teammate of future NHL players Brad Boyes and Steve Ott.
+Burden was twice awarded the MVP of his high school varsity hockey team.

 In 2005, he completed his BFA in Art and Art History at Queen's University.

 In 2007, he received his MFA from the San Francisco Art Institute in California.

 Career

-While at the Art Institute, he was awarded the Irène Pijoan Memorial Painting Award.
-Burden was also the recipient of the Murphy and Cadogan Fellowship.
-He has also previously held part-time faculty positions at City College of San Francisco and Pixar Animation Studios in Emeryville, California.
-Burden received a large amount of attention for his 15 foot by 8 foot oil painting The 20th Century Space Opera, which depicts over 150 different vintage Star Wars action figures.
+While at the Art Institute, Burden was awarded the Irène Pijoan Memorial Painting Award.
+He was also the recipient of the Murphy and Cadogan Fellowship.
+Burden briefly held part-time faculty positions at City College of San Francisco and Pixar Animation Studios in Emeryville, California.
+He received a large amount of attention for his 15 foot by 8 foot oil painting The 20th Century Space Opera, which depicts over 150 different vintage Star Wars action figures.
 The painting received mixed reviews, and was featured on ABC News, StarWars.com, and The Chicago Tribune.
 Wired Magazine wrote a news article about the painting under the headline The $200k Star Wars Painting That No One Will Ever Buy.
-Burden currently resides in Southern California.